giurgiuflorin/Clothing-Store/README.md

 ### General presentation

 This project covers the backend for an online clothing store.
+With an MVC architecture, it provides CRUD-type endpoints.

 To create the necessary database for this project, please refer to src/files, where you will find the following: